melaniebrgr/learning-computer-science/04-rust/07-structs-enums.md

     let loopback = IpAddr::V6(String::from("::1"));
 ```

-Enums can also have an explicit discriminator:
+Enums can also have an explicit discriminator.
+Only "primitive representations" can be used as explicit discriminators: u8, u16, u32, u64, u128, usize, i8, i16, i32, i64, i128, and isize.

 ```rust
 enum Color {